aspuru-guzik-group/Artificial-Design-of-Organic-Emitters/README.md

 with open("./collect_FINAL_EXP2.pickle", "rb") as input_file:
     data = pickle.load(input_file)  # Smiles -> [singlet_triplet_gap, oscillator_strength, excitation_energy, xyz_file]
 ```

+## File Navigator

+We recommend using our genetic algorithm, JANUS, which is available through pip-installation.
+You can find this at [JANUS Repository](https://github.com/aspuru-guzik-group/JANUS).
+For more detailed information, you can refer to our publication: [JANUS Paper](https://pubs.rsc.org/en/content/articlelanding/2022/dd/d2dd00003b#!).

+The codes in this repository are a developmental version of JANUS, used to generate molecules.
+Here's a breakdown of key files and their roles:

+- `mutate.py`: This script is used to generate a list of mutated (or altered) molecules, starting from a base set.
+- `crossover.py`: This script creates a list of molecules that embody characteristics from two parent molecules.
+- `create_new_gen.py`: This file facilitates the transition from generation 'x' to 'x+1' by invoking the mutation and crossover functions.

 ## Questions, problems?
 Make a github issue 😄.
 Please be as clear and descriptive as possible.
 Please feel free to reach